jeremiah-shaulov/tsa/generated-doc/interface.UserPreferences/README.md

 > Indicates whether accents and other diacritic marks are considered unequal for the purpose of collation.
 When
 > `true`, characters with accents and other diacritics will be collated in the order defined by the locale specified
-> in organizeImportsCollationLocale.
+> in `organizeImportsCollationLocale`.
 >
-> This preference is ignored if organizeImportsCollation is not `"unicode"`.
+> This preference is ignored if [organizeImportsCollation](../interface.UserPreferences/README.md#-readonly-organizeimportscollation-ordinal--unicode) is not `"unicode"`.
 >
 > Default: `true`